SONO Price Reaches $0.0012 (SONO)

-SONO (CURRENCY:SONO) traded 7.9% lower against the dollar during the one day period ending at 22:00 PM E.T. on March 19th.
-SONO has a total market cap of $2,601.94 and $57.00 worth of SONO was traded on exchanges in the last 24 hours.
-One SONO coin can currently be purchased for about $0.0012 or 0.00000021 BTC on major cryptocurrency exchanges.
-Over the last week, SONO has traded up 0.7% against the dollar.
+SONO (CURRENCY:SONO) traded 10.7% lower against the US dollar during the 24 hour period ending at 7:00 AM E.T. on March 21st.
+One SONO coin can now be bought for approximately $0.0012 or 0.00000020 BTC on major cryptocurrency exchanges.
+Over the last week, SONO has traded down 3.6% against the US dollar.
+SONO has a market cap of $2,493.34 and approximately $5.00 worth of SONO was traded on exchanges in the last day.

 - Oasis City (OSC) traded flat against the dollar and now trades at $0.0514 or 0.00000627 BTC.